Types of MS

 Individuals who are not initially diagnosed with RRMS may be experiencing a more steady progression of the disease from the onset.
 Approximately 10 percent of the MS population is diagnosed with primary-progressive MS (PPMS), where individuals experience a steady worsening of symptoms from the start, and do not have periodic relapses and remissions.

-Approximately 5 percent of patients are initially diagnosed with progressive-relapsing MS (PRMS).
+A small percentage of individuals are initially diagnosed with a less common form of MS known as progressive-relapsing MS (PRMS).
 This type of MS steadily worsens from the onset, but symptom flare-ups – with or without remissions – are also present.
-Other types of MS exist, but these are uncommon.
-These include:
+However, as the different forms of MS are further studied, redefined, and reclassified, the label of progressive-relapsing MS is being used less frequently.
+Other types of MS exist, but these are uncommon and different terminology may be used.
+Listed below are these less-common forms of MS.

-- benign MS (with little or no change after 15 years; however, progression may occur at a later time)
+- “Inactive MS,” sometimes labeled as “benign,” shows little or no change after 15 years; however, progression may occur at a later time.

-- burned-out MS (controversial term used to describe MS patients whose MS progression slows dramatically later in life)
+- “Burned-out MS” is another type of inactive MS; it is a controversial term used to describe MS patients whose MS progression slows dramatically later in life.